tonylai2022/eth_backtest_analysis_sample/README.md

 ## Step 1 - Define the question

-My question of this project is what is the factor that can help me build an effective and profitable trading strategy for crypto e.g. ETH.
+My question of this project is what factor can help me build an effective and profitable trading strategy for crypto e.g. ETH.

 With this analysis, I am going to find out if the factor I choose is useful or not e.g. the number of active addresses of ETH, to trade ETH.